Zoha/laravel-meta/readme.md

 @return : `createMeta` method returns **true** if the meta creation is performed successfully and **false** otherwise
 > `addMeta` method is alias of `createMeta` method
 ### Update Meta
-for update a meta you can use `updateMeta` on Model :
+For update a meta you can use `updateMeta` on Model :
 ```PHP
 $post->updateMeta('key' , 'new value');
 ```
-or you can update multiple meta like this :
+Or you can update multiple meta like this :
 ```PHP
 $post->updateMeta([
     'key1' => 'new value 1',